scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 ```

 ## 05: Ingress (CKAD Topic)
 Services of type ClusterIP only support internal cluster networking.
 The NodePort configuration allows for external communication by exposing the same port on every node (i.e., EC2 instances in our case).
 However, this introduces a different challenge because the consumer must know the nodes' IP addresses (and nodes are often transient).
-The LoadBalancer configuration has a 1:1 relationship with the service.
-If you have numerous services, the cost of load balancers may not be feasible.
+The LoadBalancer configuration has a 1:1 relationship with the Service.
+If you have numerous Services, the cost of load balancers may not be feasible.
 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) alleviates some of these challenges by providing a single external interface over HTTP or HTTPS with support for path-based routing.
 Leveraging the Nginx example one last time, we can create an Ingress that exposes a Service with the NodePort configuration via an Application Load Balancer.

 ```yaml title='05-ingress/ingress.yaml'
 apiVersion: networking.k8s.io/v1